PROBYR/probyr-lite-crm/README.md

-# ProByr CRM
+# ProByr Lite CRM

-A modern, full-stack Customer Relationship Management (CRM) system built with Encore.ts and React.
+A modern, full-stack Customer Relationship Management (CRM) system built with Express.js and React. **100% local-first architecture** with no cloud dependencies.

 ## Features